-In October 2009 the NPFMC approved amendment 95 to the BSAI FMP, which separates skate from the BSAI Other Species complex.
-Beginning in 2011, skates will be managed as a single complex with skate-specific ABC and OFL.
+Beginning in the 2011 fishing season, skates will be managed as a single complex with skate-specific ABC and OFL.
 We welcome this advance in skate management.

 Given this change, we recommend that Alaska skates and "other skates" be managed under separate OFLs, ABC, and TACs (as is done for big and longnose skates in the GOA.
 The purpose of separate recommendations is to provide increased protection to rare or endemic species in the EBS slope and AI habitat areas, since the Alaska skate constitutes the bulk of the skate biomass in the EBS shelf habitat area.
 Because the incidental skate catch in the BSAI is already high relative to ABC, we also recommend that no directed fishing be allowed for skates in the BSAI.